How to format emails with 6 samples and templates

 Email body

 Every email starts with a greeting that answers the question: Is this for me?
+The email greeting sets a positive tone for the conversation.

 You can use Dear, Hi, Hello, or any other greeting you choose alongside the person's name and (if they have one) professional title.
 (To avoid upsetting or offending someone, avoid Mr, Mrs, Miss, or Ms.)